 We received the support of the Frankfurt Zoological Society and the Senckenberg Museum in Frankfurt to host a Gamers 4 Good event and play our second prototype with our testers in person on February 26, 2017 in Frankfurt, Germany.
 These are the five biggest insights that came out of the event.

-On February the 8th 2017, Gautam Shah, founder of Internet of Elephants spoke at TEDx Idea Search in Nairobi.
-The video will be made available by TED this summer.
-In the mean time, here is the transcript of the talk.
+On February the 8th 2017, Gautam Shah, founder of Internet of Elephants spoke at TEDx Idea Search in Nairobi about his mission to get 30 million people addicted to wildlife.

 At IoE, we've taken the Lean Startup approach to product development.
 We could have raised funds to develop an entire ready-to-market-game, but instead, we chose to create prototypes in small sprints and engage audiences along the way, in order to learn as much as possible from the process.
 This is what we have learned so far.